Non-road spark ignition engines and equipment

 Such engines and equipment are a significant source of pollution because they don't have the same advanced emission controls found in on road engines.
-They emit particulate matter at much higher rates and contribute to ground level ozone formation.
+They emit air pollutants at much higher rates and contribute to ground level ozone formation.

 Is there a national approach to minimising emissions from non-road engines?